BigDataWUR/AgML-CY-Bench/data_preparation/crop_statistics_Mali/README.md

 ## Provenance
 **Version**: N/A <br>
-TBA

 ## License
-The data is exclusively for research purposes.
-Please note that redistribution and reuse is not possible outside the AgML community.
+The publisher permits the download and usage of the data for non-commercial purposes.

 ## Additional information
-TBA

 ## References
-TBA
+International Crops Research Institute for the Semi-Arid Tropics (ICRISAT), Bamako, Mali